sensu-plugins/sensu-plugins-influxdb/README.md

     }
 }
 ```
-Then add the following to you `/ect/sensu/conf.d/handlers.conf`:
+Then add the following to your `/ect/sensu/conf.d/handlers.conf`:
 ```
 {
   "handlers": {